rubygems/bundler/README.markdown

     bundle exec ruby my_ruby_script.rb

-To enter a shell that will run all gem executables (such as rake, rails, etc... ) use `bundle exec bash` (replacing bash for whatever your favorite shell is).
+To enter a shell that will run all gem executables (such as `rake`, `rails`, etc... ) use `bundle exec bash` (replacing bash for whatever your favorite shell is).

 ### Packing the bundle's gems

-When sharing or deploying an application, it might be useful to include everything necessary to install gem dependencies. `bundle pack` will copy .gem files for all of the bundle's dependencies into vendor/cache.
+When sharing or deploying an application, you may want to include everything necessary to install gem dependencies. `bundle pack` will copy .gem files for all of the bundle's dependencies into vendor/cache.
-This way, bundle install can always work no matter what the state of the remote sources.
+After that, `bundle install` will always work, since it will install the local .gem files, and will not contact any of the remote sources.

 ## Gem resolution